diasdmhub/Zabbix_Out_of_The_Box/issue/zabbix_dns_query.md

 echo '192.168.7.12 zabbixserver.domain.name' >> /etc/hosts
 ```

-From then on, the Agent will perform a name lookup in the `hosts` file first.
+From then on, the Agent will perform a name lookup in the `hosts` file first, not in the DNS server.

 <BR>

 ### Local caching system

-If the host supports it, it is possible to include a local DNS caching system to prevent it from making too many requests.
+If the host supports it, it is possible to include a local DNS caching system to prevent it from making too many requests to the DNS server.

 > **⚠️**
 > **Despite the benefits of such systems, it seems that [some applications can bypass](https://access.redhat.com/solutions/916353) the host's cache, and Zabbix may be one of them.
 This is unconfirmed for Zabbix and could not be validated.
 However, the tests below show that it may be true.**